Manga: Life Is Money

 - Utsuromiya is killed by having her hair cut off while being taunted about her transsexuality.

-- Ishimakura is killed by being mercilessly taunted at, including lots of profanity and references to his weight.
+- Ishimakura is killed by being mercilessly and profanely taunted about his weight.

 - Surprisingly averted with Shirakogawa.
 After he tries to kill Meguru and Momoko, everybody refuses to talk to him; after he is distressed by this, and loses most of his five senses without having anybody willing to help him, he is mostly dropped from the story until he makes it to the end as a complete Karma Houdini.